Yamaha YDP-S34 vs Yamaha YDP-S52: Best Arius Piano?

 See what other musicians are saying about the GH and GHS keyboards here.

-Below, please take a moment to view some of the best selling digital pianos on Amazon, and see how well they compare to the YDP-S34 and YDP-S52.
+Below, please take a moment to view some of the best selling digital pianos online, and see how well they compare to the YDP-S34 and YDP-S52:

 Both the Yamaha YDP-S34 and the Yamaha YDP-S52 come with ten onboard sounds.